 It seems that even with all this analysis done by the various teams they are still unable to determine with any regularity who the best players will be.

-As I watched the draft, I hoped that my beloved New York Jets would be able to find a few Pro bowl (think All-Star) players in the draft, the thought came to me that the draft and the analysis is similar to the stock market analysis done by many stock pickers.
+As I watched the draft in the past, I hoped that my beloved New York Jets would be able to find a few Pro bowl (think All-Star) players in the draft, the thought came to me that the draft and the analysis is similar to the stock market analysis done by many stock pickers.

 Although these stock pickers spend considerable time analyzing the companies (similar to the time spent evaluating college football players for the draft), the stock pickers also do not have a very good track record of predicting which companies will turn into All-Stars.